Skip to main content

 Click the “Conflicts Only” filter tab.
 This hides all clean triggers and shows only the groups where two or more flows are competing.

 Click on the trigger group (e.g., “Presave”) to expand it.
-You will see all the flows that share this trigger, each with its:
+You will see all the flows that share this trigger, each with its flow name, launch name, cycle stage badge, and inline toggle switch.

 Look at the competing flows and decide which ones should remain active: